CalculusCoder/CalculusCoder/README.md

 ### 👋 Hey, I'm Jared!

-I'm a programmer based in Charlotte, NC, currently studying Computer and Information Technology at FIU.
+I'm a programmer based in Charlotte, NC.

 I love working with systems programming and database development, but most of my time is spent working with web and mobile development.